hashicorp/terraform-provider-aws/website/docs/r/api_gateway_rest_api.html.markdown

 * `id` - The ID of the REST API
 * `root_resource_id` - The resource ID of the REST API's root
 * `created_date` - The creation date of the REST API
+* `execution_arn` - The execution ARN part to be used in [`lambda_permission`](/docs/providers/aws/r/lambda_permission.html)'s `source_arn`
+  when allowing API Gateway to invoke a Lambda function, e.g. `arn:aws:execute-api:eu-west-2:123456789012:z4675bid1j`, which can be concatenated with allowed stage, method and resource path.